-Decision to The DATE on which a Decision To Treat is made.
-For the cancer data sets, the DECISION TO Treat TREAT DATE is the DATE that the consultation between the PATIENT and the clinician took place and a Planned Cancer Treatment was agreed.
-Source: NHS Data Dictionary

-Direct to Test GPs have direct access to diagnostic endoscopy, ultrasound, MRI, X-ray and CT for people suspected of cancer.
-Source: National Institute for Health and Care Excellence, Quality Standard 2016 (QS 124) First Definitive Treatment First Definitive Treatment is the first CLINICAL INTERVENTION intended to manage a PATIENT's disease, condition or injury and avoid further CLINICAL INTERVENTIONS.
+Decision to Treat The DATE on which a Decision To Treat is made.
+For the cancer data sets, the DECISION TO TREAT DATE is the DATE that the consultation between the PATIENT and the clinician took place and a Planned Cancer Treatment was agreed.
+Source: NHS Data Dictionary First Definitive Treatment First Definitive Treatment is the first CLINICAL INTERVENTION intended to manage a PATIENT's disease, condition or injury and avoid further CLINICAL INTERVENTIONS.
 What constitutes First Definitive Treatment is a matter of clinical judgement in consultation with others, where appropriate, including the PATIENT.
-Source: NHS Data Dictionary , Next Generation Sequencing (NGS) The advent of next generation sequencing (NGS) technology has revolutionised the scale at which genetic testing can be performed, enabling the analysis of many more genes within the same assay.
+Source: NHS Data Dictionary Next Generation Sequencing (NGS) The advent of next generation sequencing (NGS) technology has revolutionised the scale at which genetic testing can be performed, enabling the analysis of many more genes within the same assay.
 This allows multiple variants (mutations) to be detected per sample.
 Large gene panel tests (>500 genes) for cancer testing are rapidly being adopted in the UK.
 Source: Genome UK: the future of healthcare 2020 AWMGS - Cymru Service for Genomic Oncology Diagnoses (CYSGODI) (medicalgenomicswales.co.uk) Safety Netting "Safety netting is a management strategy of patients, tests and referrals used in the context of diagnostic uncertainty in healthcare.
 It aims to ensure patients are monitored until signs and symptoms are explained or resolved."
-Source: Royal College General Practitioners Straight to Test "Following clear referral criteria into secondary care (usually NICE guidance) the secondary care clinician (defined as per local protocol) will arrange a diagnostic procedure as the first episode of care in place of an outpatient episode.
-The clinician will retain clinical responsibility for the result including acting on the result."
-Source: Delivering Cancer Waiting Times NHSE Teenagers and Young Adults (TYA) Service Young people (aged 16-24 years) with cancer have their diagnosis treatment and support agreed and delivered by a cancer-site specific multidisciplinary team and a teenage and young adult multidisciplinary team.
+Source: Royal College General Practitioners One-stop Rapid Access Breast Clinic (RABC) One-stop Rapid Access Breast Clinic (RABC) enables triple assessment to be done in a single visit.
+Triple Assessment Triple assessment: Clinical examination Mammogram / Ultrasound scan breast and axilla Biopsy Teenagers and Young Adults (TYA) Service Young people (aged 16-24 years) with cancer have their diagnosis treatment and support agreed and delivered by a cancer-site specific multidisciplinary team and a teenage and young adult multidisciplinary team.
 Source: National Institute for Health and Care Excellence (NICE), 2014.
 Cancer services for children and young people (QS55)